Lewish1998/VetClan/readme.md

 The aim for this project was to create a full stack crud app using Flask.

+Features:
+Creating users
+Adding pets and assigning them to users
+Pets are randomly allocated one of the available vets - this can be changed in the edit page Ability to edit and delete both users and pets
+View more information on a selected pet or user

 I planned the basic layout of the site, what my backend relationships would be and what funcionality and features I would like to have.

 This project was created using: